serversideup/amplitudejs/README.md

 	<a href="https://opencollective.com/amplitudejs"><img src="https://badgen.net/badge/icon/Support%20Us?label=Open%20Collective&color=orange" alt="Support us"></a>
 </p>

-Amplitude.js is a lightweight JavaScript library that allows you to control the design of your media controls in your webpage -- not the browser.
+AmplitudeJS is a lightweight JavaScript library that allows you to control the design of your media controls in your webpage -- not the browser.
 No dependencies (jQuery not required).
-Amplitude.js is available under the [MIT License](https://raw.githubusercontent.com/521dimensions/amplitudejs/master/LICENSE).
+AmplitudeJS is available under the [MIT License](https://raw.githubusercontent.com/521dimensions/amplitudejs/master/LICENSE).

 ## Sponsors